Mean Field Portfolio Games with Epstein-Zin Preferences: Introduction

-The fact that any Nash equilibrium must satisfy the BSDE arising from the MOP uses a novel stochastic maximum principle tailored to the Epstein-Zin setting.
+To prove the necessary characterization, we apply a {\it local} stochastic maximum principle to the log-wealth process.
 The key observation is that stochastic control problems involving Epstein-Zin preferences naturally lead to an FBSDE system as their state dynamics.
 Crucially, the driver of the BSDE component characterizing Epstein-Zin utility is not Lipschitz (see e.g. \cite{ElKaroui-2001} for the maximum principle for recursive utilities with Lipschitz drivers) which prevents us from using established stochastic maximum principles for FBSDEs.

 To connect the adjoint processes arising from the stochastic maximum principle with the desired BSDE characterization, we introduce a nonlinear transformation that maps the adjoint processes to a candidate process $Y$, which we expect to solve the targeted BSDE.
 Subsequently we demonstrate that the difference between the Epstein-Zin utility associated with the optimal investment–consumption strategy and a certain process involving the optimal wealth and the transformed process $Y$ satisfies a linear BSDE with zero terminal condition.
 This crucial step confirms that the candidate process $Y$ coincides with the solution to the BSDE arising from the MOP, thereby establishing a one-to-one relation between the Nash equilibrium and the solution to certain BSDE.